 - high risk patients (high decay rates), salivary dysfunction

-With full time daily exposure to the above complexities our Prosthodontists have a vast bank of knowledge and experience to be able to provide you with a second opinion on your completed treatment which may not be satisfactory to you.
+With full time daily exposure to the above complexities Dr Bradley Shepherd has a vast bank of knowledge and experience to be able to provide you with a second opinion on your completed treatment which may not be satisfactory to you.
 We can also help you understand or suggest alternatives to a treatment proposal you may have already received from another provider.
 Having access to a network of other dental specialists allows us to draw on their experience and knowledge as well when providing you with treatment alternatives.
 The Prosthodontist can give you his recommendation but ultimately the choice is yours.

 There is no obligation with a second opinion.